The Menopause Management Course for Nurse Practitioners

 Course fees are partially subsidized by an unrestricted educational grant from Bayer Inc.

-This course was supported by an unrestricted educational grant from Bayer Inc. All content was developed independently by NPs and subject matter experts to ensure it remains evidence-based, unbiased, and practical for clinical practice.
+This course was supported by an unrestricted educational grant from Bayer Inc. All educational content was developed independently by nurse practitioners and subject matter experts to ensure it remains evidence-based, unbiased, and clinically practical.